arbor-sim/arbor/doc/python/simulation.rst

         Each spike is represented as a NumPy structured datatype with signature ``('source', [('gid', '<u4'), ('index', '<u4')]), ('time', '<f8')``.

+        The spikes are sorted in ascending order of spike time, and spikes with the same time are sorted accourding to source gid then index.

     **Sampling probes:**

     .. function:: sample(probe_id, schedule, policy)